-On March 29, 2016, the Corporation amended certain covenants of its Senior Facility that, at the time, were expected to provide maximum flexibility for the Corporation to withstand a prolonged downturn in oilfield services activity levels.
-While oilfield activity levels have improved in the second half of 2016 and into early 2017, there is no certainty these higher activity levels, and resultant cash flows will continue.
-Accordingly, the Corporation may be subject to further operating and financial restrictions pursuant future amendments to our Senior Facility and possibly have to repay amounts outstanding on the facility.
+While oilfield activity levels have improved in the second half of 2016 and throughout 2017, there is no certainty these higher activity levels, and resultant cash flows will continue.
+Accordingly, the Corporation may be subject to operating and financial restrictions pursuant to future amendments to our Senior Facility and possibly have to repay amounts outstanding on the facility.

 The Corporation may find it necessary in the future to obtain additional debt or equity to support ongoing operations, to undertake capital expenditures, to repay or refinance existing borrowings or to undertake acquisitions or other business combination transactions.
 The Corporation may, from time to time, have restricted access to capital and increased borrowing costs.
 There can be no assurance that additional financing will be available to the Corporation when needed or on terms acceptable to the Corporation.
-The Corporation's inability to raise financing to support ongoing operations, refinance its Senior Notes or to fund capital expenditures or acquisitions could limit the Corporation's growth and could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+The Corporation's inability to raise financing to support ongoing operations, refinance its 6.375% Senior Notes or to fund capital expenditures or acquisitions could limit the Corporation's growth and could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.